Joseph Lister: Contributions to physiology and pathology 1853–1859

-Lister's primary instrument of research was his microscope and his primary research material were frogs.
+Lister's primary instrument of research was his microscope and his primary research subjects were frogs.
 Before his honeymoon, the couple had visited his uncle's house in Kinross.
-Lister had taken his microscope and captured several frogs, intending to use them in the study of inflammation, but they escaped.
+Lister took his microscope and captured several frogs, intending to use them in the study of inflammation, but they escaped.
 When he returned from his honeymoon, he used frogs captured from Duddingston Loch in his experiments.
-Lister carried out his experiments in his laboratory and in the veterinary college abattoir on animals that were either dead or when they were chloroformed.
-If Lister was using a frog they were pithed, to deprive them of sensation.
+Lister carried out his experiments in his laboratory and in the veterinary college abattoir, on animals that were either dead or chloroformed and pithed, to deprive it of sensation.
 He also used bats, sheep, cats, rabbits, oxen and horses in his experiments.
-Lister was tireless in his pursuit of knowledge and this is illustrated by Thomas Annandale, his assistant who stated:
+Lister's tirelessness in his pursuit of knowledge was illustrated by his assistant Thomas Annandale, who stated: